Introduction

 The circuit has 4 triggers; one camera (focus and shutter) and 3 flash.
 In almost all cases only one flash trigger is used for water drop photography and the additional 2 can be left out if desired.

 As with the mosfets the 4N35s are used as digital switches.
 When a current is applied between pins 1 and 2, current is allowed to flow between pins 5 and 4.
-The main difference between the 4N35 and the mosfet is that with the 4N35 the 2 sides of the circuit do not touch (with the mosfet the ground is common).
-The 4N35 controls a separate circuit without having contact with it.
+The main difference between the 4N35 and the mosfet is that the 4N35 physically separates the 2 sides of the circuit.
+With the mosfet the ground is common.
+The 4N35 can control a separate circuit without having contact with it.

 Note: Parts of this website may state 4N25 but I have started using 4N35s.